FCE Speaking

 FCE Speaking - structure, examples, how to score higher

-FCE Speaking is the last part of your Cambridge English: First exam.
+FCE Speaking is the last part of your Cambridge English: First (B2) exam.
 It has 4 parts and is about 14 minutes long.
-There will normally be one other test-taker like you because some of the tasks involve interaction between candidates.
+There is usually one other test-taker like you, as some of the tasks involve interaction between candidates.
 It is not uncommon to have two test-takers.
 There will be two examiners present: one asking the questions (the interlocutor) and the other marking the answers (the assessor).

 1. Part 1: Interlocutor and candidate conversation (2 minutes)